criteo/BrunoToPostman/README.md

 Network issues

 🔄 Advantages Over CLI Version
-This web app is much more user-friendly than the CLI version:
+This web app is much more user-friendly than CLI version:

 No file path management - just drag and drop
 Visual feedback - see progress and results